Alusus/Identity/readme.md

   Currently, the library only supports Google as the provider, so the value of this variable will be `google`.
 * `extAccessToken`: If the token is valid, this variable is set to the external access token (associated with a service like Google).
 The external access token can be used to communicate with the external service (e.g., the Google API).
-* `userId`: The unique identifier of the user, which is returned by the closure passed to the `setupRestApi` function.
+* `userId`: The unique identifier of the user, which is returned by the closure passed to the `setup` function.

 ### TokenInfo